MetaZoo: Original rules (2020–2024)

-Although MetaZoo is often compared to the Pokémon Trading Card Game due to its cartoon-like artwork, the gameplay resembles more that of games such as Magic: The Gathering.
-Like many trading card games, the goal of MetaZoo is to reduce the Life Points of all opponents from 1000 to 0.
-The game features "fourth-wall effects", which incorporate the real environment of players into gameplay.
+In its original iteration, MetaZoo was often compared to the Pokémon Trading Card Game due to its cartoon-like artwork, the gameplay resembles more that of games such as Magic: The Gathering.
+Like many trading card games, the goal of this iteration of MetaZoo was to reduce the Life Points of all opponents from 1000 to 0.
+The game featured "fourth-wall effects", which incorporate the real environment of players into gameplay.
 Examples include avoiding damage by drinking when playing the Cactus Cat card, taking damage if near a radio while using the Metal Man of Alabama card, and reducing damage by screaming while playing the Jersey Devil card.

-When the company was still active, experienced players could become "MetaZoologists", or volunteer tournament judges, by taking official tests to prove their knowledge of the game's rules.
+When the original publisher was still active, experienced players could become "MetaZoologists", or volunteer tournament judges, by taking official tests to prove their knowledge of the game's rules.